SpiralBL0CK/cubedos/samples/README.md

   another build scenario in the Echo sample.
 This code has *not* yet been updated to reflect the Name_Resolver discipline.]

-+ `Echo`: A sample application that where two modules send messages back and forth indefinitely.
++ `echo`: A sample application that where two modules send messages back and forth indefinitely.
   It is the "Hello, World" application of message passing!
 We use this sample to evaluate rough performance and as a base for other, more interesting programs.

-+ `Echo_Alire`.
++ `echo_alire`.
 This is a version of the Echo program that uses the Alire build and packaging tool.
 Using Alire with CubedOS is experimental.

-+ `GettingStarted`: The final form of the sample application described in the "Getting Started" guide in the documentation folder.
-[Not yet implemented.]

-+ `LineRider`: A sample application using the STMF4DISCOVERY platform to demonstrate some of CubedOS's abilities.
++ `line_rider`: A sample application using the STMF4DISCOVERY platform to demonstrate some of CubedOS's abilities.
 Specifically, the program controls a simple robot that uses optical sensors to follow a black line drawn on a light, concrete floor.
 This is an adaptation of a lab assignment used in the electro-mechanical program at Vermont Technical College.
 [This code has *not* yet been updated to reflect the Name_Resolver discipline.]

-+ `Networking`: A sample application that illustrates message passing across domains using UDP on a conventional TCP/IP network.
++ `networking`: A sample application that illustrates message passing across domains using UDP on a conventional TCP/IP network.
 This is essentially the Echo sample reworked as a multi-domain application.

-+ `Pathfinder`: A sample application that demonstrates priority inversion in the CubedOS message passing system.
++ `pathfinder`: A sample application that demonstrates priority inversion in the CubedOS message passing system.
 Roughly this sample replicates the issue that existed in the Mars Pathfinder mission, albeit as a limited demonstration.
 When (if) priority inheritance is implemented in CubedOS, this sample can be used to check that the implementation solves the inversion problem.
 [This sample has only been partially updated to reflect the Name_Resolver discipline.]

-+ `PubSub`: A sample application that demonstrates the Publish/Subscribe server.
++ `pubsub`: A sample application that demonstrates the Publish/Subscribe server.
 [Not yet implemented.]

 + `STM32F4`: This folder contains a simple demonstration of CubedOS running on the STM32F4-discovery board.

-+ `Tests`: I'm not sure what this is.
++ `tests`: I'm not sure what this is.
 I think it is just a holding area for CubedOS tests that need to be integrated into the test program.
 Once that integration is complete this folder can be deleted.

+The GNAT project file `samples.gpr` is an aggregate project that contains references to all of the individual project files for the samples.
+By loading `samples.gpr` into GNATstudio, it should be possible to edit, build, and run all of the supported samples from one environment.